This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Chicken Noodle Soup with a Twist

 This Thai noodle soup is basically a chicken noodle soup with a Thai twist.
-All the comfort of a classic chicken noodle soup plus sweet, sour, spicy and salty flavours of the Thai cuisine.
+It has all the comfort of a classic chicken noodle soup but with the added sweet, sour, spicy and salty flavours of the Thai cuisine.
 It’s a perfect match.

 Ingredients